MakarovCode/EasyPayULatam/README.md

 end
 ```

-Finally create some method on any of you controllers that create the instance and data base record of the PayUPayment, you must especify amount, currency and description, period, start_date, and end_date are optionals if you are using this gem for subscriptions like payments.
+Finally create some method on any of you controllers that create the instance and data base record of the PayUPayment, you must especify amount, currency and description, period.
+The fields start_date, and end_date are optionals if you are using this gem for subscriptions like payments.

+This is the method your should link with an anchor or button, it will automatically redirect to the web checkout view you need before redirecting to PayU.
 ```ruby
 @payu_payment = EasyPayULatam::PayuPayment.create(
 			amount: amount,